-The Grand Canyon state has a population of 7,171,646 and 330,706 of those people are homeowners age 62 and older, which means almost three hundred and fifty thousand people may be eligible for a reverse mortgage
+The Grand Canyon state has a population of 7,171,646, and 330,706 are homeowners age 62 and older, meaning almost three hundred and fifty thousand people may be eligible for a reverse mortgage.

-Arizona is the sixth largest state in the country and is the 14th most populous.
+Arizona is the country's sixth-largest state and the 14th most populous.
 The capital of the state is Phoenix.
-Arizona also is one of the “four corners” of the United States.
-It shares borders with New Mexico, Utah, Nevada, California and Mexico.
+Arizona also is one of the "four corners" of the United States.
+It shares borders with New Mexico, Utah, Nevada, California, and Mexico.
 It also has one point in common with the southwestern part of Colorado.

-The first colonists to settle what would become Arizona arrived from Spain, when Spanish Franciscan Marcos de Niza arrived in 1539, establishing contact with the Native Americans that had resided in the area for thousands of years by that point.
-Spanish settlers dominated the area until 1821, when Mexico achieved its independence from Spain and what is now Arizona became part of the larger “Nueva California” territory.
+The first colonists to settle what would become Arizona arrived from Spain when Spanish Franciscan Marcos de Niza arrived in 1539, establishing contact with the Native Americans that had resided in the area for thousands of years by that point.
+Spanish settlers dominated the area until 1821 when Mexico achieved its independence from Spain.
+What is now Arizona became part of the larger "Nueva California" territory.

-After the conclusion of the Mexican-American War, the United States pursued a claim to much of what would become Arizona, and was ultimately acquired by the United States after monetary compensation.
-The “New Mexico” territory that encompassed future Arizona remain disorganized for years, and it was actually Confederate President Jefferson Davis who organized the territory of Arizona and gave it its name officially.
+After the conclusion of the Mexican-American War, the United States pursued a claim to much of what would become Arizona which the United States ultimately acquired after monetary compensation.
+The "New Mexico" territory that encompassed future Arizona remained disorganized for years, and it was actually Confederate President Jefferson Davis who officially organized the territory of Arizona and gave it its name.

 The U.S. government ultimately declared a new territory of Arizona in 1863, which led to the borders we now know being established.
 The late 19th century saw a series of gold and silver rushes come to the area, and a boom and bust of those occurrences led to the proliferation of many ghost towns peppered throughout the state.
 Copper mining, however, continued to prosper, and Arizona now supplies half of the nation's supply of newly-mined copper.

-Different areas of the state are known for different climates depending on if someone is looking for a very hot weather, or more of nature feel.
-Very hot desert climate can be found in Southern Arizona, while forests, pine trees, deep canyons, moderate summer temperatures and even snow in the winter can be found in Northern Arizona.
+Different areas of the state are known for different climates depending on if someone is looking for very hot weather or more of a natural feel.
+A very hot desert climate can be found in Southern Arizona.
+In contrast, forests, pine trees, deep canyons, moderate summer temperatures, and even snow in the winter can be found in Northern Arizona.